-The energy consumption of grinding systems is a key indicator of their performance.
-Currently, grinding technology is evolving towards complete ball-free systems, such as vertical mills or roller presses, and larger equipment.
-With advancements in cement technology, the overall energy consumption in cement production shows the following trends:
+The energy consumption of grinding system is the key index to measure its performance.
+At present, the grinding technology is developing in the direction of complete ball mill free system (such as vertical mill or roller press) and larger equipment.
+With the progress of cement technology, the total energy consumption of cement production shows the following trends:

 This trend indicates that grinding technology is continuously improving to achieve lower energy consumption and higher production efficiency.